blackravenltd/dojo/README.md

 * To teach fundamental machine architecture
 * To fill the gaps in understanding from high-level-first programming courses by teaching from a machine-level perspective
 * To abstract the concept of specific programming languages to general principles
-* To teach and develop reseach skills
+* To teach and develop research skills

 ## Structure